TasmeTime/CacheSystem/readme.md

 Working with this library is simple and you can set it up in your project with following instructions:

->1.Download or Clone this library.
+>1.
+Download or Clone this library.
->2.Add the DLL file to your project using reference section.
+>2.
+Add the DLL file to your project using reference section.
->3.Start using library
+>3.
+Start using library

 ### Examples